dannyboy15/cpsc323_project_1/README.txt

 test_4.txt

 Installation/Run Info:
-In file cpsc323_project_1.cpp declare a language and test file on lines 15 & 16.
+In file main.cpp declare a language and test file on lines 15 & 16.

 Bugs Remaining:
 N/A